 1. Find a backup lawyer.
 You may have no interest in entering into a partnership with another lawyer, but you can be a little less solo.
 Look into forming an alliance with another solo who can be there when you cannot.
 This could be a friend who steps in when you take a vacation — a real vacation — or someone you meet up with regularly to help you keep on top of all your tasks.
 Having a backup can help with malpractice premiums, too.

-2. Get support from a non-lawyer.
+2. Get support from someone outside the profession.
 Sometimes you don’t need a lawyer to back you up, just someone to keep you on track and pick up slack.
 Much of the work formerly delegated by solos to support staff is now done via computers, so a lot of solo lawyers have no staff.
 While that’s great for overhead, it is lousy when you have a brief to write and a pile of phone messages to return.
 Hire someone part-time, or find a willing friend or family member who can step in when you just can’t get to everything and everyone.
 Their help can keep you in compliance with your ethics obligations, such as diligence and competence requirements.
 Even if your assistant does nothing more than return phone calls and set up times for you to call the person, the stress will be relieved and relationships saved.
 Saving relationships is key to keeping discipline complaints at bay.

 3. Calendar everything.
 Staying on track and not missing deadlines, no matter if you are completely alone or have backup, requires an organized calendar.
 If you write down everything (and I do mean everything) that needs to be done, you are far less likely to miss something.
 That alone helps keep you in compliance with your ethics obligations to represent clients with competence.
 When it comes to balancing your life, if you get in the habit of calendaring effectively, you will come to rely on the calendar and know that it is complete and up to date.
 This will considerably reduce stress and fear — in turn, increasing balance.